Kitware/CMake/Help/prop_tgt/IMPORTED_LOCATION.rst

 Full path to the main file on disk for an ``IMPORTED`` target.

 Set this to the location of an ``IMPORTED`` target file on disk.
 For executables this is the location of the executable file.
-For bundles on macOS this is the location of the executable file inside ``Contents/MacOS`` under the application bundle folder.
 For ``STATIC`` libraries and modules this is the location of the library or module.
 For ``SHARED`` libraries on non-DLL platforms this is the location of the shared library.
+For application bundles on macOS this is the location of the executable file inside ``Contents/MacOS`` within the bundle folder.
 For frameworks on macOS this is the location of the library file symlink just inside the framework folder.
 For DLLs this is the location of the ``.dll`` part of the library.
 For ``UNKNOWN`` libraries this is the location of the file to be linked.
 Ignored for